-(Above: Kiwi Microphone)
+(Below: Kiwi Microphone)

-You have a number of microphones in your range, and a many them are marketed as multi-purpose.
+– You have a number of microphones in your range, and many them are marketed as multi-purpose.
 What’s the main differentiating factor between your mics when each one seems to be able to do what many others do?

 Great question.
 In a perfect world, you’d be able to try every microphone out with your own voice and instrument, since it’s a personal decision.
 Understandably, that can be a bit hard for some customers, since not every store carries every unit we’ve built, and not every customer can get to a store.
 But we’ve tried some things like putting up a lot of sound samples on our website, and we’ve done some shootouts with competitor’s mics.